CRBroughton/Forager/README.md

 - Clone this repository
 - `cd` into the repository and run `pnpm i`
 - Provide your [Mapbox](https://www.mapbox.com/) key to the `.env` file
-- Run `pnpm run go:build` to produce a linux arm64 binary
+- Run `pnpm run go:build` to produce a executable binary

 There are other commands available in the `package.json` to produce various binaries.